full-stack-bcn/problem-sets/javascript.md

    ```
    (In the CSV, the header indicates the names of the fields, the following lines are the objects.)

-4. Write the inverse conversion as the last problem, from JSON to CSV.
+1. Write the inverse conversion as the last problem, from JSON to CSV.

-5. Write a "scheduler".
-A scheduler is given a list of tasks, where each task is described by the
-   number of hours to complete, its name and the tasks it depends on.
-Given the number of work
-   hours in a day, the scheduler will output the tasks (or parts of tasks) in order for each day,
-   also showing the total number of days the whole project will take.

 Array Functional Methods
 ------------------------